Top Stories: James Comey's Ouster, Christopher Boykin, 50/50 Day

 Questions loom after President Trump fires FBI boss

-President Donald Trump sacked FBI Director James Comey yesterday in a shocking move that had many Americans drawing comparisons to President Richard Nixon's decision to fire a special prosecutor who had been investigating Watergate in 1973.
+President Donald Trump sacked FBI Director James Comey yesterday in a shocking move that could backfire and had many Americans drawing comparisons to President Richard Nixon's decision to fire a special prosecutor who had been investigating Watergate in 1973.
 The White House said Comey was fired because of how he handled a probe into former Secretary of State Hillary Clinton’s private email server.
 Democrats speculated that Trump actually fired Comey because he was leading an investigation into whether Trump’s campaign colluded with Russia to sway the 2016 election.

 Rob & Big star dies of heart attack at 45